Approximating inverse cumulative distribution functions to produce approximate random variables: Introduction

-The work we present directly substitutes random variables produced from the inverse transform method using the exact inverse cumulative distribution function, with those produced using an approximation to the inverse cumulative distribution function.
-While this is primarily motivated by computational savings, our framework encompasses and recovers the distributions produced from the various moment matching schemes and the truncated bit schemes.
+The work we present directly replaces random variables produced from the inverse transform method using the exact inverse cumulative distribution function, with those produced using an approximation to the inverse cumulative distribution function.
+While this is primarily motivated by computational savings, our framework encompasses the distributions produced from the various moment matching schemes and the truncated bit schemes.

 Having a framework capable of producing various such distributions has several benefits.
 The first is that by refining our approximation, we can construct distributions resembling the exact distribution to an arbitrary fidelity.
-This allows for a trade off between computational savings, and a lower degree of variance between the exact distribution and its approximation.
-This naturally introduces two tiers of simulations: those using a cheap but approximate distribution, and those using an expensive but exact distribution.
-This immediately facilitates the multilevel Monte Carlo setting by \citet{giles2008multilevel}, where fidelity and cost are balanced to obtain the minimal computational time.
+This allows for a trade-off between computational savings, and a lower degree of variance between the exact distribution and its approximation.
+This naturally introduces two tiers of simulations: those using a cheap but approximate distribution, and those using an expensive but near-exact distribution.
+This immediately facilitates the multilevel Monte Carlo setting of \citet{giles2008multilevel}, where fidelity and cost are balanced to minimise the computational time.
 As an example, we will see in section~\ref{sec:multilevel_monte_carlo} that Rademacher random variables, while very cheap, are too crude to exploit any savings possible with multilevel Monte Carlo, whereas our higher fidelity approximations can fully exploit the possible savings.